bazilahmed/mdm_demo/README.md

 ### Steps

 Prerequisite: Postgresql database is installed and the server is running locally.
-[Download and installation details](https://www.postgresql.org/download/)
+[Download and installation details](https://www.postgresql.org/download/) _(right-click and open in a new tab)_

-_I faced a server issue on my Mac (ARM version) and this [post](https://stackoverflow.com/questions/39710384/cannot-connect-to-postgres-server-running-through-brew-services) helped me fix it._
+I faced a server issue on my Mac (ARM version) and this [post](https://stackoverflow.com/questions/39710384/cannot-connect-to-postgres-server-running-through-brew-services) _(right-click and open in a new tab)_ helped me fix it.

 **Step 0:** Connect to this locally running Postgres server using any Database Management Tool of your choice.
 Create a database `mdm_demo` and connect to it.